A FREE bag of Hot & Savory on us!

 Most of the serotonin is released from the nervous system of the intestines and travels to the brain.
 It’s been shown that a healthy gut microbiome, the ‘good’ bacteria that live in our intestines, is linked to increased production of serotonin.
-So make sure to have a good intake of soluble fiber from foods like oats, beans, lentils and fruit.
+So make sure to have a good intake of soluble fibre from foods like oats, beans, lentils and fruit.

 Dopamine has a number of roles, including being involved in our emotional responses.
 Our body uses the amino acid tyrosine to create the hormone.
 Curcumin, which is the active ingredient in turmeric, has been found to increase levels of dopamine.

-Meals that contain more low GI (glycemic index) foods, such as oats, brown rice and wholegrain pasta, compared to high GI foods, are great for sustained energy.
+Meals that contain more low GI (glycaemic index) foods, such as oats, brown rice and wholegrain pasta, compared to high GI foods, are great for sustained energy.
 They’re digested slowly which helps to maintain concentration levels and can even improve cognitive thinking.
 Foods with a high GI, including cakes, sweets and sugary foods lead to crashes in energy and end up making you feel tired.
 You may feel a sudden spike in energy, but it soon dips.

 There are a number of essential nutrients, vitamins and minerals we need to stay healthy, and some of these have an important role in for brain function.

-We’re used to hearing ‘8 glasses a day’, but staying hydrated is really important for our body and mood.
+We’re used to hearing ‘eight glasses a day’, but staying hydrated is really important for our body and mood.
 Keeping regularly topped up with fluids helps with concentration.
 Water is especially great as it helps to deliver nutrients to the brain, aiding memory retention, focus and our mood.

 If you’re struggling to get all your mood-boosting food into your diet, Huel is here to help.
 It contains all 26 essential vitamins and minerals, including choline, with low GI carbs, essential omega-3s, plant-based protein and low sugar.
 Perfect for when you want to make sure you’re eating the top quality nutrition you need.